rahulmadanraju/Projects/YoloV3_customized/README.md

 	- (why 5? - make a fair trade to detect small-ranged-medium and also medium objects - if only two scale detection layers are used), we can also go with bigger kernel, but it solely depends on the size of the object to be detected
 	- Now there is a downsample from 104x104 to 26x26 in the network and continues till the yolo_2 detection layer (at layer-94)

-* We also see that the model contains 3 detection layers of which the third detection layer at 99 to 106 is not useful without the 52x52 layer.
+* We also see that the model contains 3 detection layers of which the third detection layer yolo_3 (at 99 to 106) is not useful without the 52x52 layers.
 Also, since we have been asked to implement the model for only 2 detection layers, we can eliminate/comment on the third detection layer in the model "or" if needed, we can upsample the 97th layer by 4 to make a transition from 26x26 to 104x104 and use the third detection model for very-small object detection.

 * Run the custom model again along with yolov3-weights and check for errors. when the model is error free you see the summary of the model as shown below.